 As a result of the dredging operations to recover marine phosphate resources in ML170, trenches will be excavated in the seabed and the benthic biota associated with the sediments will be removed.
-The mine permit is issued for a period of 20 years, and at a maximum dredging rate of 3 km2 per annum, this will lead to a dredged area of 60 km2, divided over the two target areas SP-1 and SP-2.
-The total dredge depth will be on average 1.10 and 1.70 m for SP-1 and SP-2, respectively.
-The maximum resource depths are 1.85 m and 2.25 m for SP-1 and SP-2, respectively (possibly up to 3 m).
-(There may be variability in the actual depth to which the resource will be mined in comparison with the thickness of the resource determined from exploration).
-The most immediate effect of dredging is the loss of benthic organisms by the removal of the substratum, but a typical by-product of dredging activities is the resuspension of sediments into the water column and the eventual re-deposition of this material.
+The mining licence is issued for a period of 20 years, and at a maximum dredging rate of 3 km per annum, this will lead to a dredged area of 60 km, divided over the three target areas SP-1.
+SP-2 and SP-3.
+The total dredge depth will be on average 1.69 m, 1.70 m and 1.30 m for SP-1, SP-2, and SP-3 respectively.
+The maximum resource depths are 2.0 m, 2.25 m and 1.85 m for SP-1, SP-2 and SP-3 respectively (possibly up to 3 m).
+(There may be variability in the actual depth to which the resource will be mined in comparison with the thickness of the resource as determined from exploration).
+The most immediate effect of dredging is the loss of benthic organisms by the removal of the substratum, but a typical byproduct of dredging activities is the re-suspension of sediments into the water column and the eventual re-deposition of this material.
 More specifically, aspects of the dredging activities that are considered include:

-- The loss of benthic communities through removal of sediment during the dredging process; - The effects of sediment removal on (re-)colonisation and recovery rates of impacted communities; - Change in sediment characteristics due to dredging; - The potential indirect effects of the loss of benthic communities on demersal fish in the area; - The effects of re-deposition of suspended material; and - Release of nutrients by dredging and its direct/indirect effect on benthic communities, and release of hydrogen sulfide from sediments during dredging.
+- The loss of benthic communities through removal of sediment during the dredging process; - The effects of sediment removal on (re-) colonisation and recovery rates of impacted communities; - Change in sediment characteristics due to dredging; - The potential indirect effects of the loss of benthic communities on demersal fish in the area;

+- The effects of re-deposition of suspended material; and - Release of nutrients by dredging and its direct/indirect effect on benthic communities, and release of hydrogen sulfide from sediments during dredging.